About Our Firm

 He also served as Board Chair of The Whistler Forum for Dialogue and Innovation, the Whistler Village Church, and the Whistler Skiers Chapel (which then became the Whistler Interfaith Society).

-Mountain Law’s three-pronged practice focuses primarily on wills and estates, business law, and real estate transactions.
+Mountain Law’s two-pronged practice focuses primarily on wills and estates and business law transactions.

 During this uncertain time, it’s more important than ever to have binding legal documents for your business, estate, and personal planning.